 Those Crispy “Fries”…

 I used medium size russet potatoes for this photo, and they are my husband’s favorite.
-BUT I frequently use sweet potatoes because they are my favorite and because my food sensitivity test showed a reaction white.
+BUT I frequently use sweet potatoes because they are my favorite.
 A combination of sweet and white keeps us both happy!
 These fries are so easy to make, simply: cut potatoes into wedges, drizzle with olive oil, sprinkle with sea salt and pepper and roast in the oven.
 The key to getting crispy taters is a really hot oven and placing close to the heating element.
 Crispy perfection!

 That Creamy Ranch!